First time buyer's guide

 Finding a mortgage

-If you're wondering, 'Can I get a mortgage?' then begin with our mortgage checklist.
-This helps you prepare step-by-step for your mortgage application.
+If you're wondering, 'Can I get a mortgage?' then begin with our Mortgage Checklist.
+This online tool helps you check the strength of your mortgage application and improve it.

 Also do all you can to improve your credit score – this can save you thousands in the long term.
 When you apply for a mortgage, the lender will run a credit check on you to decide how much you can afford to borrow.